 Development of the Conceptual Model: We were directed in our initial attempt at developing a conceptual model of the declining aquifer problem to use the symbology presented by Heemsherk et al. (2003).
 Our first attempt occurred during a class break-out session.
 Pens and a sheet of blank paper were provided to the group members in Moscow.
 The Moscow team then directed a Skype camera at the paper so that the Boise members could follow the development and participate in the process.
 Getting started was difficult until one of the members volunteered to draw the model and channel the flow of ideas.
 We then established rules for distinguishing the components of the system by color, and used variously shaped boxes to represent model components, while arrows of various design connected where used to describe the inter-relationships between components.
 We started with a large red box labeled "DAP" for declining aquifer problem.
 Red was used to symbolize the main problem, while blue was used to draw the main components in the system.
-We felt that the main components of the system where the aquifer, population, economy, and science.
+We felt that the main components of the system were the aquifer, population, economy, and science.
 While two of the components, the aquifer and population, are physically entities, the second two components, the economy and science, are more abstract.
 The aquifer and economy were linked by orange arrows (symbolizing bilateral influences) to the population.
 The aquifer—particularly its decline—is directly linked to population.
 An expansion in population increases the rate of decline in the aquifer.
 The aquifer and economy where not directly linked, since we felt the economy was not expanding or contracting in direct response to the aquifer at this point.
 Interestingly we did not include any direct interaction between science and the other three components.
 The looped arrow, from the aquifer problem to science, indicated that this problem is driving the scientific investigation of the issue.
 From the scientific process we then showed arrows indicating the flow of knowledge reaching the large-group stakeholders—UI, WSU, city governments, PBAC, community action groups, and political factions.
 We then showed the knowledge of science being disseminated by the large-group stakeholders to the population (or general public) as propaganda.
 We used the term propaganda because each entity seeks to inform the public about the problem as they view it.
 We did not use the term to imply stakeholders are using scientific knowledge in malicious or misleading fashion.
 Rather, we believed that each stakeholder viewed the problem and disseminated information about it based on the stakeholder’s particular concerns, much like a scientist tends to approach an issue from the perspective of her or his discipline.
 Because the public is being informed about the issue from the fragmented perspective of the large-group stakeholders, general knowledge of the issue may also be fragmented and perhaps contradictory.